ThibautSauv/pepito/README.md

 # Introduction

-This is a small project using Pépito the Cat data (Twitter account)[https://x.com/PepitoTheCat].
+This is a small project using Pépito the Cat data [Twitter account](https://x.com/PepitoTheCat).
 This Twitter bot is linked to a Raspberry Pi and a camera.
 The camera takes a picture of a cat trapdoor every time Pépito the Cat goes in or out.
 The picture is then posted on Twitter with a message (in our out).

 There are two types of data:
 - The pictures for classification